BhushanKasdey/Codesoft/README.md

 CODSOFT TASK 3
 My third task is to design a Password generator.
 It is a useful tool that generates strong and random passwords for users.
 This project aims to create a password generator application using Python, allowing users to specify the length and complexity of the password.

+CODSOFT TASK 4
+My fourth task is to design a Rock-Paper-Scissors game in which we have to enter our choice.
+It will then display the result, indicating whether the user wins, loses, or if it's a tie.
+Additionally, the game will keep track of the user's and computer's scores for multiple rounds.